IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

-A special form of on-chain governance action, an "Info" action, exists to allow the Cardano Community to propose potential future on-chain governance actions and to allow community sentiment to be gauged without committing to any on-chain change of the Cardano Blockchain.
+A special form of on-chain governance action, an "Info" action, exists to allow the Cardano Community to propose potential future on-chain governance actions and to allow community sentiment to be gauged without committing to any on-chain change to the Cardano Blockchain.
 Such "Info" actions have no on-chain effect other than to record such "Info" action on the Cardano Blockchain.
-"Info" action may also be used to seek approval for proposed Cardano Blockchain ecosystem budgets and Cardano Blockchain treasury withdrawals.
+In accordance with Article VII Section 4, “Info” actions shall also be used in connection with proposed Cardano Blockchain ecosystem budgets and Cardano Blockchain treasury withdrawals.

 ### Section 5